theforeman/foreman-installer/README.md

 * Commit and push until you are happy with your contribution
 * Send a pull request with a description of your changes

+See [CONTRIBUTING.md](/CONTRIBUTING.md) for more details.

+# Katello

+This repository also contains the tooling required to install Foreman Katello.

+See [KATELLO.md](/KATELLO.md) for details and specifics of that setup.

 # More info

 See http://theforeman.org or at #theforeman irc channel on freenode